jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * SQL Server 2008
 * SQL Server 2005

-{% include tip.html content="Due to the size of the Playback Database, it is recommended that this database is not installed on a SQL Express instance.
-The Playback Database is not supported on High Availability Always On and mirrored databases.
+{% include note.html content="Spotlight Enterprise does not support the Playback Database installed on a SQL Express instance, on High Availability Always On and mirrored databases.
 The Playback Database cannot be installed on SQL Server 2000." %}

 ### Other requirements